Draco9325-coding/RS3Rando/README.md

 Randomizing stats supports a minimum stat value, a maximum, a BST to aim for, and a variance from the BST the randomizer is allowed to stray off.

-* Randomize Proficiency Growths
+* Randomize Weapon Level Growths

 Randomize the rate a character's weapon type proficiency will grow.

-* Shuffle or Randomize proficiency bases
+* Shuffle or Randomize Weapon Level bases

 Change the weapon type proficiencies a character starts with, either by shuffling their vanilla values around, or by completely randomizing them into something new

+* Star Sign, Favorite Weapon, Spark type, and modifier Randomization

+Change what spark type, favorite weapon, and/or star sign a character has, leading to altered stats.
+You can also change how large the applied modifiers are, but things might get very broken if you're not careful

 * ROM copy and Changelog!